percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 To see the details of the agents running, do the following:

 1.On the **Nodes** tab,  under the **Monitoring** column, click **OK** or **Failed** depending on the status of the node that you have selected.
-A page that provides the user with crucial information regarding the total number of agents deployed on that node is displayed..
 A page that provides the user with crucial information regarding the total number of agents deployed on that node is displayed.

         ![!image](../../_images/PMM_Inventory_Node_Selection.png)

 2. Click on the <image src="../../_images/dots-three-vertical.ico" width="15px" aria-label="triple dots" /> icon under the **Options** column to view the properties of a specific agent.

-3. On the **Nodes** tab, under the **Options** column, click on the <image src="../../_images/dots-three-vertical.ico" width="15px" aria-label="triple dots" /> icon for the selected node to check the properties and the current health status of an agent.
+3. On the **Nodes** tab, under the **Options** column, click on the <image src="../../_images/dots-three-vertical.ico" width="15px" aria-label="triple dots"/> icon for the selected node to check the properties and the current health status of an agent.

         ![!image](../../_images/PMM_Inventory_Node_Agent_Properties.png)